What this template is for

 How Klara handles these tasks

-Each morning, all six tasks appear with today's deadline.
-Klara calculates urgency based on how much time you have left relative to how much effort each task requires.
+Klara works the same way whether you use just the three seeded tasks or add the remaining three from the table.
+Here is what happens once all six are active.
+Each morning, the tasks appear with today's deadline, and Klara calculates urgency based on how much time you have left relative to how much effort each task requires.

 "Tidy workspace" (importance 2, Minutes) consistently lands in "Skip it."
 It is the lowest-ranked task by importance, and its trivial effort means there is never real time pressure.
 It only surfaces after you complete everything else.